Welcome to Wakehurst

 Visit Kew's Millennium Seed Bank to see scientists at work and discover how we are helping to safeguard the world's most endangered plants.

-Wakehurst opens at 10am every day except 24/25 December.
+Wakehurst opens at 10am every day except 24/25 December, when the garden is closed.

 Directions and transport information on how to get to Wakehurst.